 Al is also of relevance to another topic that will be studied increasingly within this research strand.
 That is criminal responsibility for the degradation of the world's environment.
-Environmental crime is expanding rapidly, into being the 'fourth-largest criminal activity in the world, growing at a rate of between five percent and seven percent per year'.52 Some environmental crimes might even amount to an international crime adjudicated by the ICC.53 However, eco-crimes evoke more legal challenges: judicial practice so far suggests for instance that environmental transnational criminal law lacks systematisation and harmonisation.
+Environmental crime is expanding rapidly, into being the 'fourth-largest criminal activity in the world, growing at a rate of between five percent and seven percent per year'.14 Some environmental crimes might even amount to an international crime adjudicated by the ICC.15 However, ecocrimes evoke more legal challenges: judicial practice so far suggests for instance that environmental transnational criminal law lacks systematisation and harmonisation.
 Moreover, Al-driven technologies may play a role in the commission of environmental crimes.
 For example, in the case that autonomous ships spill oil and cause an environmental disaster.
-Further scholarly attention must be directed at assessing the impact of Al-driven technologies on international and transnational environmental criminal law, with a focus on whether the criminalisation of harm to the environment may become even more difficult when Al is involved.
-To this end, a closed expert meeting with EUROJUST will be organised to scope and map the problem, followed by a public roundtable on international and transnational crimes.
+Further scholarly attention must be directed at assessing the impact of AI-driven technologies on international and transnational environmental criminal law, with a focus on whether the criminalisation of harm to the environment may become even more difficult when AI is involved.
+To this end, a closed expert meeting with EUROJUST will be organised to scope and map the problem, followed by a public roundtable on international and transnational criminal law perspectives on environmental crimes.